-In order to help individuals, families and communities impacted by the effects of addictions, poverty, homelessness and lack of hope the Erie City Mission has developed 6 core programs that effectively meet both the immediate and long-term challenges of those seeking the Mission's help.
-Intervention programs include; The New Life Program, for men, and The New Life Program, for women at Grace House; The Samaritan Care Men's Shelter; Hunger Relief through the Free Public Meal Ministry; and The Family Care Center.
+In order to help individuals, families and communities impacted by the effects of addictions, poverty, homelessness and lack of hope the Erie City Mission has developed 5 core programs that effectively meet both the immediate and long-term challenges of those seeking the Mission's help.
+Intervention programs include; The New Life Program, for men, and The New Life Program, for women at Grace House; The Samaritan Care Men's Shelter; and Hunger Relief through the Free Public Meal Ministry.
 Prevention Programs include the Mission's Youth Ministry, Urban University Summer and After-School Programs.

-The Mission is part of a national association of 275 “Gospel Rescue Missions".
+The Mission is part of a national group of 275 Missions within the “Citygate Network".
 Rescue missions, unlike government entities, can focus on local needs without a community-wide consensus to begin their work.
 Membership provides access to a variety of networking and professional resources and collaboration with other rescue missions throughout the nation.

 Our commitment to our residents, staff, volunteers, donors, and community drives our vision to be a leader in the field of rescue and recovery; providing a continuum of innovative programs and services that encourage and support personal, educational, and spiritual growth.